bamf-health/aimi-lung-pet-ct/README.md

 #### Run inference on IDC Collections

 This model was run on PET/CT scans from the above mentioned IDC collections.
-The AI segmentations and corrections by a radioloist for 10% of the dataset are available in the kidney-ct.zip file on the [zenodo record](https://zenodo.org/record/8352041)
+The AI segmentations and corrections by a radioloist for 10% of the dataset are available in the lung-fdg-pet-ct.zip file on the [zenodo record](https://zenodo.org/record/8352041)

 You can reproduce the results with the [run_on_idc_data](run_on_idc_data.ipynb) notebook on google colab.